Equivariant Toeplitz index theory on odd-dimensional manifolds with boundary: Equivariant higher spectral flow

-One can verify that the equivariant higher spectral flow \eqref{eq:higheqspdef4} is independent of the choice of the equivariant spectral section $P.$ Moreover, it only depends on the symbol of $D.$ To see this, consider another $B$-family $D'$ of equivariant self-adjoint Dirac-type operators having the same symbol as the family $D.$ Let $P'$ be any spectral section of $D'.$ Choose the respective majorising spectral sections $R$ and $gRg^{-1}$ for both $P,P'$ and $gPg^{-1}, gP'g^{-1},$ then where the last equality follows from the computation in $K^0_H(B)$ as $g$ is homotopic to the identity $\id$ via unitary operators.
-As a consequence, it is possible to express the higher spectral flow in terms of the equivariant Toeplitz index, see Proposition \ref{indspecf} below.
+The equivariant higher spectral flow \eqref{eq:higheqspdef4} only depends on the symbol of $D.$ To see this, consider another $B$-family $D'$ of equivariant self-adjoint Dirac-type operators having the same symbol as the family $D.$ Let $P'$ be any spectral section of $D'.$ Choose the respective majorising spectral sections $R$ and $gRg^{-1}$ for both $P,P'$ and $gPg^{-1}, gP'g^{-1},$ then where the last equality follows from the computation in $K^0_H(B)$ as $g$ is homotopic equivariantly to the identity $\id$ via unitary operators.
+In other words, \eqref{eq:higheqspdef4} is independent of the choice of the equivariant spectral section $P.$

+\begin{remark} The notion and properties of equivariant higher spectral flow are recalled above as they serve as a general framework for proving Lemma~\ref{indspecf}-\ref{lem:diff.ind} in the special case $B=pt.$ These lemmata relate the equivariant spectral flow with equivariant Toeplitz index.
+In particular, Lemma~\ref{lem:diff.ind} is crucial in establishing the main result Theorem \ref{mainthm}. \end{remark}